 - RI(A): Transaction started, entered into Transaction table, page read into buffer, pinned, data used, unpinned (no logging) - WI(A): page found in buffer, pinned, log record written: - prevLSN = null, transID = 1, entryType = update, etc. - Before-image = 50, after-image = 20.
-Suppose LSN = 222 - Page now dirty, pageLSN=222, entered into dirty page table with recLSN=222, put lastLSN = 222 in TxTable, page unpinned - CI: Log record (LSN223) for commit has prevLSN=222, Log is pushed so LSN 223 record is on disk.
-Now transaction is committed. - Transaction status in TxTable is changed to committed - Log record for End (LSN224) is written, has prevLSN=223. - Note: dirty page can still hang around in buffer pool: its content defines the database state for that page - Sometime later, dirty page written to disk, page considered clean, dropped from dirty page table.
+Suppose LSN = 222 - Page now dirty, pageLSN=222, entered into dirty page table, unpinned - TxTable entry now has lastLSN = 222 - CI: Log record (LSN223) for commit has prevLSN=222, Log is pushed so LSN 223 record is on disk.
+Now transaction is committed. - Transaction status in TxTable is changed to committed - ▶ Log record for End (LSN224) is written, has prevLSN=223. - Note: dirty page can still hang around in buffer pool: its content defines the database state for that page - Sometime later, dirty page written to disk, page considered clean, dropped from dirty page table.